Plotting#

 • We’ll make a plot to test Zipf’s law, which describes the relationship between word frequencies and their ranks.

 With the tools in this chapter, you can generate a variety of simple graphs.
 We will see more visualization tools in later chapters.
-But before we get started with plotting, we need a new language feature: keyword arguments.
+But before we get started with plotting, we need a new feature: keyword arguments.

 Keyword Arguments#